SpritzerPyro/bash-utilities/README.md

 [2020-01-01 13:01:06] warning : Lorem ipsum dolor sit amet
 ```

+### log_exit_error.sh

+Including the `lib/log_exit_error.sh` script enables fundamental error handling including logging.
+All errors are appended to the log file specified via `BASH_UTILS_LOG_PATH`.
+The script also sets `errexit` and `pipefail`.

+If an error occurs, the error is appended to the log file and the script exits immediatlely.
+Also the exit code and the name of the script is logged in the log file.

+Because the `stderr` output is read and again written to the `stdout` and the logfile, the order of the output may get lost.

+Remember to set the `BASH_UTILS_LOG_PATH` variable to enable logging.

 ## Config

 The behaviour of the bash utilities can be configured by setting environment variables.